liboyang0112/TRExFitter/README.rst

      * AtlasLabel       : to specify Internal, Preliminary, etc...
      * CleanTables      : if set to TRUE, a cleaned version of the tex tables is created (basically removing the "#") - to be expanded
      * SystCategoryTables : if set to TRUE, additional syst tables with systematics grouped by category are created
+     * SummaryPlotYmax  : if set, it will force the summary plot to use this value as max y-maxis value
+     * SummaryPlotYmin  : if set, it will force the summary plot to use this value as min y-maxis value

   * Fit:
      * FitType          : can be SPLUSB (default) or BONLY to fit under the s+b or the b-only hypothesis